 The Centre for Sport and Social Impact has a vibrant postgraduate research culture, with a wide range of professional development events and expert supervision.

-To discuss the possibilities of undertaking postgraduate research at Masters or Doctoral level with the Centre, please contact the Director of CSSI, Dr Matthew Nicholson.
+To discuss the possibilities of undertaking postgraduate research at Masters or Doctoral level with the Centre, please contact the Director of CSSI, Professor Matthew Nicholson.

 CSSI PhD Candidates